On innovation diffusion, how do firms find out about, adopt, and embed new techniques, and technologies?

 Why might this be relevant?

-The project discusses the diffusion of technology and innovation, but does not specifically address how firms find out about, adopt, and embed new techniques and technologies.
+Partially relevant as it focuses on patent landscaping and technology intelligence, but does not directly address how firms find out about, adopt, and embed new techniques and technologies.

 We propose to map and track the state of technological change in the UK, understand its drivers, impacts and help to improve the UK's productivity record via our collaboration and engagement with industry and policymaker...